 provide direct defence of channel through Calder harbour".

-Dobbie's idea on the whole point to a "Fortress Singapore"
+Dobbie's view as to the whole point of the concept of a "Fortress

-was the Naval base.
-It was in his own words, the "raison
+Singapore", was the Naval base itself.
+It was in his own

-defences for the naval base, the whole concept was flawed.
+Without adequate defences for the naval base, the whole fortress